Microsoft Store for Business and Microsoft Store for Education overview

 Currently, the Basic purchaser role is only available for schools using Microsoft Store for Education.
 For more information, see Microsoft Store for Education permissions.

-In some cases, admins will need to add Azure Active Directory (AD) accounts for their employees.
+In some cases, admins will need to add Microsoft Entra accounts for their employees.
 For more information, see Manage user accounts and groups.

 Also, if your organization plans to use a management tool, you'll need to configure your management tool to sync with Store for Business and Education.